Dynamic data attachments in XLSForm

 • Use a calculate question type to retrieve and store values for future use within the form or dataset (e.g., for calculations or dynamic question labels).

-• Use text, integer, decimal, select_one, or select_multiple question types to include retrieved values as default responses in editable fields.
+• Use text, integer, decimal, date, select_one, or select_multiple question types to include retrieved values as default responses in editable fields.
 Data edited in the child project will not change the original data in the parent project.

 survey worksheet